SiloCityLabs/blog/content/post/2019/2019-05-30-home-server-setup.md

    delete veto files = yes
 </pre>

 Then create the groups "nas" and "family" in linux and add your users to it.
-There is a guide [here][9] on that.
+There is a [guide][9] on that.

 Finally reboot or restart samba `systemctl restart samba`